samadeusfp/PRETSA/README.md

 ## How to repeat our experiments

-Please consider that your original event log must contain at least the following attributes(column names), so that PRETSA can process it:
+Please consider that your original event log must contain at least the following attributes(column names), so that the anonymizatiuon algorithms can process it:
 - Case Id
 - Activity
 - Duration

-If you want to use different attribute column names you can change the following variables in *pretsa.py*:
-- caseIDColName
-- activityColName
-- annotationColName

 We will describe in this section how we conducted our experiments for our journal submission:
 ```